ianling/mumpy/README.md

 * A better way to store audio than a list of potentially massive byte strings on each user
 * Add function to manually kill UDP connection and switch back to TCP
 * Handle position data in audio transmissions

+## Thanks

+Big thanks to Lartza and Azlux for their work on pymumble, as well as their insight in #mumble on Freenode.net.